Jordan Gray: 2020-present: Television

 She appeared on Friday Night Live in October 2022, performing "Better Than You" from Is It a Bird?, a song about her experiences as a transgender woman; she attracted attention after she ripped off her jumpsuit, revealing her naked body, and began playing the piano with her penis.
 Her original plan, before health and safety intervened, had been even more dramatic; she told The Independent the following month that she wanted to reveal herself by setting alight a suit made of magician's cotton.
-While some praised her for highlighting the existence of transgender people and others hailed it the "TV moment of the year", some complained of double standards following the perceived cancellation of Jerry Sadowitz for indecent exposure, others accused her of misogyny and some even called for her arrest, with Ofcom receiving 1,538 complaints over the performance and Educate and Celebrate removing her as patron.
-After Ofcom dismissed its complaints, Gray told The Independent that she performed her "four-minute musical edition of Naked Attraction" because she "thought it might be nice for trans people around the country to see their body represented onscreen, outside of all the porn the world pretends it isn’t watching", that "for every death threat in my inbox, there are five letters from grateful parents telling me their trans kid no longer wants to kill themself" and that those calling her a "talentless hack" should "read the room".
-The death threats she did receive, however, were enough to prompt the London Palladium to hire extra security guards for her performance a week later, and for Jordan to google whether the silicone in her breast implants would stop a bullet.
+While some praised her for highlighting the existence of transgender people and others hailed it the "TV moment of the year", Brendan O'Neill complained of double standards following the perceived cancellation of Jerry Sadowitz for indecent exposure, with Ofcom receiving 1,538 complaints over the performance and Educate and Celebrate removing her as patron.
+After Ofcom dismissed its complaints, Gray told The Independent that she performed her "four-minute musical edition of Naked Attraction" because she "thought it might be nice for trans people around the country to see their body represented onscreen, outside of all the porn the world pretends it isn't watching", that "for every death threat in my inbox, there are five letters from grateful parents telling me their trans kid no longer wants to kill themself" and that those calling her a "talentless hack" should "read the room".
+The death threats she received to prompted the London Palladium to hire extra security guards for her performance a week later.

-In November 2022, she appeared on The Now Show. and The Russell Howard Hour.
+In November 2022, she appeared on The Now Show and The Russell Howard Hour.
 In December 2022, she performed on Joe Lycett's Got Your Back.
+In March 2023, she appeared on Alan Davies: As Yet Untitled, and in June 2023, she appeared on Guessable.
+In February 2024, she appeared on QI, and in May 2024, she appeared on Late Night Lycett.
+Filming took place in late 2024 in Hartlepool for her ITV sitcom Transaction.

 Personal life

-Gray is married to Heli Siva-Grey, a croupier from the Czech Republic, whom she met online in 2015, and who emigrated specifically for her.
+Gray is married to Heli Siva-Gray, a croupier from the Czech Republic, whom she met online in 2015, and who emigrated specifically for her.
 Gray identifies as a lesbian.
-She said in 2016 that she would be unlikely to undergo gender reassignment surgery, on the grounds that "as far as I can see it will not affect my life.
-I have a girlfriend who’s happy with the state of my physicality.
-I don’t have sexual interactions with my genitals.
-They don’t interfere with my everyday life as a woman."
-She is completely blind in her left eye and suffers from coeliac disease.
+She said in 2016 that she would be unlikely to undergo gender reassignment surgery, on the grounds that she could not see it affecting her life.
+She has variously claimed to be completely blind in her left eye and to have poor eyesight in it.